pkro/linux_notes/readme.md

 This goes for all interpreters like `#!/bin/python` or `#!/bin/awk`

 - Non-executable scripts can be run with `bash script.sh` or `source script.sh`.
-The `source`command is a shell built-in that executes commands from a file in the current shell.
+The `source`command is a shell built-in that executes commands from a file in the current shell (so an `exit` statement in the script will exit the current shell; if you want to avoid that, make it executable, which will spawn a subshell instead of running it with `source`).
+- A script can be exited with `exit [?status]` or `return`
 - Executables that are not in the path must be executed specifying the path, so if you're in the current directory use `./script.sh`
 - file suffix is as always just informational for the user